simonbondo/Brainfuck.NET/README.md

 To be a valid program, `[` and `]` should always match as a pair.
 Nesting is also valid.

-Any charactor that is not in the list of valid instructions should simply be ignored, similar to whitespace in most regular programming languages.
+Any character that is not in the list of valid instructions should simply be ignored, similar to whitespace in most regular programming languages.